 When you hear the word, “squatters”, you likely think of people occupying an uninhabited, abandoned building.
 What you probably would not realize is that there is a “squat” that has become quite famous in the city of Paris.
 Initially occupied by 3 squatting artists in 1999, six years later the city bought the property at 59 rue de Rivoli, which is just down the street from the Louvre museum.
-Since 2009, 59 Rivoli provides studios for artists in Paris—-permanent artists, visiting artists, and performances—-legally.
+Since 2009, “59 Rivoli” in Paris has provided studios for artists—-permanent artists, visiting artists, and performances—-legally.

 While the street, rue de Rivoli, is primarily occupied by clothing and shoe stores, the front facade of 59 Rivoli certainly stands out.
 Entrance to the “after squat” is free and it is the graffiti that first hits you.
 Very colourful.
 Very creative.
 The designs permeate every square inch of the interior including the staircase and the ceiling.
 The hardwood floors, however, have remained intact.